 Machine learning can quickly make accurate predictions based on huge data sets.
 For example, machine learning can help businesses manage all-important trade-offs between cost savings and on-time delivery, considering factors such as delivery geography and real-time progress milestones to calculate the impact of more expensive single-stop deliveries versus cost-effective multi-stop deliveries.

 Internet of Things (IoT) sensors collect invaluable information that can be used to identify equipment that needs to be serviced and maintained.
 As more equipment throughout the supply chain is equipped with sensors, the more efficient the process becomes.

-Today, advanced analytics helps optimise routes and shipping modes, improve delivery times, increase fuel efficiency and profitability, and adapt to changes in transportation demand.
+Today, advanced analytics helps optimize routes and shipping modes, improve delivery times, increase fuel efficiency and profitability, and adapt to changes in transportation demand.
 As increasing volumes of data are generated, the role of analytics becomes even more essential.

 Other technologies can also make TMS systems more efficient.
 Chatbots, or digital assistants, can reduce administrative costs by handling routine client queries.
 And blockchain brings track and trace transparency across the supply chain.

 Enriched by new technologies, a modern transportation management system provides the automation, insight, and intelligent technologies that help companies shipping goods to thrive in the digital age.